Mali says President Assimi Goita survives assassination attempt | DW | 20.07.2021

 Mali's interim president Assimi Goita survived a knife attack on Tuesday, according to the government.

-The incident occurred in the great mosque in the capital Bamako during prayers for the Islamic festival of Eid al-Adha, meaning "Feast of Sacrifice."
+The incident occurred at the great mosque, in the capital Bamako, during prayers for the Islamic festival of Eid al-Adha, meaning "Feast of Sacrifice."

 Goita has since been taken from the scene, AFP reported, while an official at the presidency said he was unharmed.